jgoodrick/CodexCore/README.md

 # CodexCore

-A description of this package.
+A package for encapsulating the storage logic of the LanguageNotebook App